annotation/text-fabric/tf/docs/about/searchusage.md

 *   if the first non-white character on a line is `%` it is a comment line;
 *   you cannot comment out parts of lines after a non-white part;
-*   if a line is empty or has whitespace only, it is a comment line;
+*   if a line is empty or has white-space only, it is a comment line;
 *   comment lines are allowed everywhere;
 *   comment lines are ignored.